LegallyNotBlonde/Tableau_Citi_Bike/README.md

 * Ensure sufficient bike availability at high-demand end stations to reduce shortages and congestion.
 ___

-## How This Analysis Helps the Company
+## How This Analysis Benefits the Company and Its Riders/Clients

 <p> Implementing the recommendations listed above will provide Citi Bike with key benefits, including: